Refactoring

 Approaches to refactoring

 Martin Fowler, in his seminal book “Refactoring: Improving the Design of Existing Code,” advocates for a continuous approach to refactoring.
 According to Fowler, refactoring should be an integral part of the development process, performed regularly and incrementally.
 This approach ensures that code remains clean and maintainable, preventing the accumulation of technical debt (Fowler, 2018).
-However, working on code and change it to fits a better state requires other techniques that will help developers to check its behaviour at the moment of the change.
-To that end, there are katas that use the “characterization testing” approach.
+However, in this section, I will share some of the approaches that I have seen in the industry: brownfield projects and greenfield projects.

 Characterization testing, also known as golden master testing or approval testing, originated as a way to describe and protect the actual behavior of existing legacy software when no formal specification or tests exist.
-Michael Feathers coined the term.
+Michael Feathers coined the term (Feathers, 2004).
 The goal is to capture the current behavior of the system so that future changes can be verified against this baseline, ensuring no unintended changes occur.
 Unlike traditional tests that assert expected behavior, characterization tests verify that behavior remains consistent with the observed legacy behavior, making them change detectors rather than correctness validators.

 Approval testing vs Characterization testing